KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 ### Zero Latency Virtual Reality

 I experienced VR for the first time.
 It was amazing!
+So realistic.

 ![](2025-recap-images/zero-latency-vr-score-board.jpg)
+#4... not bad for a first-timer

 🔝 <sub>[**back to top**](#table-of-contents)</sub>